WHAT IS EFT?

 STRENGTHS OF EFT

-EFT is based on clear, explicit conceptualizations of marital distress and adult love.
-These conceptualizations are supported by empirical research on the nature of marital distress and adult attachment.
+EFT is based on clear, explicit conceptualizations of couple distress and adult love.
+These conceptualizations are supported by empirical research on the nature of couple distress and adult attachment.

 EFT is collaborative and respectful of clients combining experiential Rogerian techniques with structural systemic interventions.